andrew-levy/swiftui-react-native/docs/docs/02-API/06-Hooks/03-useUIColor.md

 ---
 ---

-The `useColorScheme` hook returns the current color scheme and a function to set the color scheme.
+A hook that returns a dynamic SwiftUI color palette based on the current `colorScheme`.
+If you need to break out of the `swiftui-react-native` components but still need to access a `UIColor`, this object provides you with a collection of color values.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';